Shabnam79/most-used-Python-libraries-in-devops/python-libraries.md

 pip install apache-airflow
 ```

 **Why it's used:** DAG-based orchestration for ETL, automation tasks, and cross-platform data workflows.
+**OR:* Imagine you have a list of things that must run in a specific order every day—like running a backup, cleaning logs, and sending a report.
+Airflow helps automate this, makes sure they run in the right order, and alerts you if something fails.

 **Example:**
 ```python